Album Review: Deep Down Happy – Sports Team

 There’s a strange cultural obsession in recent years about music that “captures the zeitgeist”; the incessant need for an album or artist to encapsulate the time there’re living in.
 In recent years the “zeitgeist” has become increasingly bleak and dark, often realised in the form of minimalist-backed pop or trap to reflect a world seemingly slipping into oblivion.
 So you’ll be surprised to hear that, at time of writing, one of the big contenders jostling for a number one album are a plucky bunch of upbeat, guitar-driven indie-rockers shamelessly singing about gardening, Weatherspoons and Demi Moor.

-Sports Team’s presence in the music world is a welcome return to a very different era of music.
+Sports Team’s presence is a welcome return to a very different era of music.
 From somehow selling out the Scala despite having less twitter followers than the capacity of the venue, to giving away their numbers on a WhatsApp group with their fans, the Cambridge sixsome’s brand of mid-2000s bohemianism feels wildly out of time in the best way possible.
 Which probably explains their recent stratospheric success; I can’t think of a better respite from the doom and despair which has dominated the headlines than a track as joyfully simple as ‘Fishing’ for instance.

 Simplicity is Sports Team’s ethos.
 Their songs all follow a pretty familiar structure, and most experimentation is largely left to production quirks and the like.
 But this simplicity means each track is streamlined and concise.
 There isn’t a wasted moment on the album.
 In the aforementioned ‘Fishing’ we go from sing-along choruses to a mellow bridge, via twinkly piano lines that nest themselves beneath distorted guitars and kaleidoscopic drumming, all within the space of three minutes.
 Sports Team’s simplicity doesn’t come from any deficiency in musical or lyrical ability, but from straight-forward songwriting.